thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

 In its first year, the network grew to over 600 establishments and 2,300 "selected members", each paying an annual fee of Rs.
-30 for a single itemised bill a month.[^diners-1961-ad] Like its American parent, the Indian card was a travel-and-entertainment charge card — airline tickets, hotel rooms, restaurant bills, a consolidated monthly bill payable in full — and, like its parent, it ran into collection trouble early, as this 1962 defaulter notice shows.
+30 for a single itemised bill a month.[^diners-1961-ad] Like its American parent, the Indian card was a **charge card** focused on Travel & Entertainment (airline tickets, hotel rooms, restaurant bills etc.)

+The card was a symbol of privilege, entirely divorced from the financial realities of most people.
+In 1960, monthly per capita income in India was just Rs.
+25 [IMF](https://www.elibrary.imf.org/view/journals/024/1962/003/article-A005-en.xml), while more than half of the country’s population lived below the poverty line.
+[V. M. Dandekar & N. Rath (1971)](https://books.google.co.in/books/about/Poverty_in_India.html?id=ePQtAAAAMAAJ)

+Against such widespread poverty, the very existence of credit cards feels absurd.
+The Rs.
+30 annual fee was **more than the monthly income** of an average Indian!
+It is clear that the card was intended for an exceptionally small and affluent segment of the population.

+Affluence, it turned out, was no guarantee against delinquency:

 <div style="width: 50%; margin: 0 auto;">